 What Can I Do?

-Discovering your child is involved in a gang can come as a shock and when a child joins a gang the entire family is affected.
+Discovering your child is involved in a gang or may be expressing some at-risk gang behavior and it can come as a shock.
+When a child joins a gang the entire family is affected.
 However, there are things you can do and help is available.

 Recognize that gang membership is not just the child's problem.
 It is the family's problem as well.